Why should you opt for Fixed Deposits as an Investment Option?

 Can I withdraw my deposit before maturity?

 There is a fixed lock-in period of 3 months, when investing in a Fixed Deposit.
 While there is no penalty on withdrawing your deposit before maturity, you may incur losses in terms of interest you could earn.
-To help you avoid incurring such losses, Bajaj Finance offers an easy Loan against Fixed Deposit, so you can cater to your urgent finance requirements, without having to break your FD.
+To help you avoid incurring such losses, Banks offers an easy Loan against Fixed Deposit, so you can cater to your urgent finance requirements, without having to break your FD.